SLKone/SLKone.github.io/_industries/energy-and-resources.md

   - "Supply chain disruptions and geopolitical uncertainties"
 landscape-conclusion: "These forces reshape the competitive landscape, presenting both challenges and opportunities for energy and resource companies."
 approach-title: "Our Approach"
-approach-intro: "SLKone adopts a comprehensive approach to energy and resources challenges, integrating operational excellence with strategic foresight.
+approach-intro: "SLKone adopts a comprehensive approach to energy and resources challenges, integrating operational excellence, strategic foresight, analytics, and workflow automation.
 Our framework encompasses:"
 approach:
   - point: "Operational Efficiency"
     description: "Optimizing processes and reducing costs"